Adarabioyo: Fulham will play for pride against Southampton | Goal.com

 “As a team, individually and collectively, we want to perform to the best of our abilities to leave that stamp.”

-Adarabioyo has made 30 Premier League appearances for Fulham this season but his effort was not enough to rescue his side from relegation much to the displeasure of the defender.
+Adarabioyo has made 30 Premier League appearances for Fulham this season but his efforts were not enough to rescue his side from relegation much to the displeasure of the defender.

 “Unsuccessful, obviously.
 We’ve not accomplished what we set out to do, so it’s been an unsuccessful campaign,” he continued.